AISS — Services

 • A roadmap with or without an implementation plan.

-• An advisory report with implementation strategy/plan.
+• An advisory report with implementation strategy or implementation plan.

 Implementing & integrating AI